GoodnessJames/alx-low_level_programming/0x00-hello_world/README.md

-# Project: 0x00.
+# Project Title: 0x00.
 C - Hello, World

 ## Introduction
 :wave: Bienvenue and welcome to my first C programming project with ALX Software Engineering School!
 In this project, my goal is to